lqc/thinkcspy/source/tuples.rst

     >>> julia[0] = 'X'
     TypeError: 'tuple' object does not support item assignment

+So like strings, tuples are immutable.
+Once Python has created a tuple in memory, it cannot be changed.

-Of course, even if we can't modify the elements of a tuple, we can make a variable reference a new tuple holding different information.
+Of course, even if we can't modify the elements of a tuple, we can always make the ``julia`` variable reference a new tuple holding different information.
 To construct the new tuple, it is convenient that we can slice parts of the old tuple and join up the bits to make the new tuple.
-So ``julia`` has a new recent film, and we might want to change her tuple:
+So  if ``julia`` has a new recent film, we could change her variable to reference a new tuple that used some information from the old one:

 .. sourcecode:: python